Alima-T/AOkhapkina/README.md

- Hi, my name is Alina
- I’m interested in programming
- I’m currently learning java and interested in participating in new projects You can reach me by email K.alinka555@list.ru
+ Hi!
+I’m learning java and interested in participating in new projects You can reach me by email okhapka.a@gmail.ru

 <!---
 AOkhapkina/AOkhapkina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.